dustinpfister/blog_posts/_posts/lodash-find.md

 Still it is not to hard to just find something in an array with just plain old javaScript by itself, in many cases the native Array.find method will work just fine, and in some cases it is possible to get it working with array like objects also with the use of the function call prototype method.
 So in this post I will also be writing about some plain old vanilla js ways of finding an object or something to that effect with plain javaScript by itself.

-## 2 - \_.find vs Array.find
+## 2 - Lets get started with \_.find and Array.find

-So there seems to be a lot of debate these days where it comes to lodash even being relevant or necessary when it comes to writing modern javaScript.
+So there seems to be a lot of debate these days when it comes to lodash even being relevant or necessary when it comes to writing modern javaScript.
 It is true that a lot of the functionality in lodash is now baked into core javaScript itself.
 So there are many methods in lodash that are not really needed any more, if a developer is only concerned about supporting modern evergreen browsers as least.

 However there are some methods that are not a part of core javaScript at all, and there are many methods where there is a native counterpart, but it works just a little differently, brings some more features, is a little more robust and so forth.
 That being said the lodash \_.find method is one of those methods and in this section I will be pointing out some of the deferences between \_.find and the native Array.find method.